SS Castillo de Olite: Career

 Zaandijk's first owner was NV Solleveld, Van der Meer & TH van Hattum's Stoomvaart Maatschappij, who registered her in Rotterdam.
 Her code letters were QCVR.
 She traded to Java and Sumatra.

 In 1930 NV Stoomvaart Maatschappij "Nederlandsche Lloyd" acquired Zaandijk and renamed her Zwartewater.
 She remained registered in Rotterdam, but her code letters were changed to QTDL.

 In 1935 the USSR bought her, renamed her Postishev after the Ukrainian Communist Pavel Postyshev, and registered her in Odesa.
 In 1938 she was renamed Akedemik Pavlov.

 On 31 May 1938 the Nationalist auxiliary cruiser Vicente Puchol captured Akademik Pavlov in the Strait of Gibraltar, when the latter was carrying a cargo of coal.
 She was incorporated in the Nationalist Spanish Navy as the Castillo de Olite, and armed with a 120 mm Vickers gun and a 57 mm Nordenfeldt gun.

 Sinking

 In the last days of the Spanish Civil War, Cartagena was one of the last Republican strongholds, and harboured most of the remaining Republican Navy.
-When the anti-communist Cartagena Uprising broke out, the Nationalists sent reinforcementsto try to capture Cartagena and the Republican fleet.
+When the anti-communist Cartagena Uprising broke out, the Nationalists sent reinforcements to try to capture Cartagena and the Republican fleet.